No-Trade-No-Life/Yuan/README.md

 <img width="2560" alt="image" src="https://github.com/No-Trade-No-Life/Yuan/assets/12707521/b31243a9-18d5-45ed-9c73-6806a8f60f00">

-I'm a software engineer, and I want to make money by quantitative and automatically trading.
+I'm a software engineer.
+And I want to make money through quantitative and automatic trading.

-There are many great tools and platforms available; however, I didn't find one that suited my needs so I created Yuan.
+There are many great tools and platforms available.
+However, I didn't find one that suited my need, so I created Yuan.

-Heres's why:
+Here's why:

-- 🔐 Your trading strategy is absolutely secret.
-You should test and run in your own device, so it will not be stolen by anyone else.
+- My trading strategy is secret.
+I am afraid someone illegally obtains the results.
+I can test and run it on trusted devices.
-- 🆓 You shouldn't paid for the public historical data.
-It should be easy to accessed, and without any limitations and costs.
-- You can work everywhere from any device, including PC and Mobile.
-Just in browser.
+The historical data is highly reused and never updated anymore.
+I can download the data once and use it forever.
+So the data should be free.
+- Most devices have installed browsers.
+I can work everywhere through a browser.
+Fast starting without installing Python or other prerequisites.
+- The market is similar around the world.
+I can trade in any global market without changing any strategy code.
+Write once, and run everywhere.
+- Real-world trading is important.
+The trading system should be highly available.
+I can easily create and maintain ones.

+For more general usages:
-- 💡 You can ask AI assistant for writing strategy code even if you cannot programming.
-Just tell the idea and run!
+- Maybe you feel troubled about coding.
+You can ask an AI assistant for help.
+Just tell AI your idea and run.
+AI can complete the code.
-- Write once, Run and Trade everywhere.
-You can trade in any global market without change any code.
-- It's not expensive to run and maintain a highly avaiable trading system.

-Further more, I think it can help you managing your money dispersed across many accounts.
-You can really control your money by the Operating System - Yuan.
+- Maybe you need to manage your money dispersed across many accounts.

+In summary, I hope Yuan can be an operating system, which helps you control your money.

 ## Built with